Autocompleter

 Usage of fetch

-The fetch function is called when the trigger char is pressed and the matches predicate returns true.
+The fetch function is called when the trigger char is pressed and the matches predicate (condition function) returns true.
 The fetch function is passed the matched text pattern and returns a Promise containing matching results, specified as either AutocompleteItems or CardMenuItems.
 This allows for asynchronous fetching of the items.
 The fetchOptions parameter passed to the fetch function is by default an empty object, however using the reload API, additional options can be passed to fetch a different set of results.

 There are two types of items: